 A lot of our favorite horror movies are fun, but they have that level of fantasy to them where they’re clearly not realistic and would (hopefully) never happen to anyone.
 That doesn’t diminish enjoyment of those movies, of course.
 But, for me anyway, that’s just what makes Scream ten times scarier than something like A Nightmare on Elm Street.
 There isn’t a killer trying to kill you via dream, or a young girl crawling out of your TV screen, or a murderer possessing a child’s toy, but rather it’s your own friends, people you thought you could trust, causing you unspeakable harm.
 Can you imagine Sidney’s therapy bill?

 Scream is a movie I recommend to anyone and everyone.
 To me, it’s the perfect horror movie.
 Great actors, great story, keeps you guessing from beginning to end, and it’s a timeless classic.
 No matter when I watch it, it doesn’t seem to age.
 It has lighthearted self-awareness that is fun, clever, and never distracting.
 All the references are subtle, yet they’re essential parts of the story and don’t derail the narrative.
 There’s certainly something in the film for everyone, whether you’re an avid horror lover or if you just enjoy horror occasionally.
 Wes Craven put his whole pussy into this movie and it shows.
-Long live this fantastic movie, long live my favorite film director, and love live Matthew Lillard.
+Long live this fantastic movie, long live my favorite film director, and long live Matthew Lillard.

 If you’d like to read more from Lizzy Santana, you can find her other work here!